LFRezende/PyChain/README.md

 - Transfer tokens to another address
 - Register some information

-In the near future, I wish to implement theses tasks through the UI, and well as create output text files to save the made blockchain for future uses.

 The blockchain is created (and therefore its genesis block) the second we enter to deploy the script.